What Are We Doing?

 You also claim that people are protesting rate increases, so you have to do something.
 Really?
 Are you saying that mob rule is OK, as long as the mob is big enough?
 Or maybe, as long as the mob agrees with what you want to do anyway?

-In case you don’t have a copy of the paper at hand, one of things that must have been edited out was the part where you promise that if the Town of Apple Valley utterly botches the job of keeping rates low without forcing other residents to subsidize the low rates, the town will sell the utility back to the former owners.
-It never would, of course, because government never backs winners and never does anything efficiently, and it also never acknowledges its own mistakes.
+In case you don’t have a copy of the paper at hand, one of the things that must have been edited out was the part where you promise that if the Town of Apple Valley utterly botches the job of keeping rates low without forcing other residents to subsidize the low rates, the town will sell the utility back to the former owners.
+It never would, of course, because the government never backs winners and never does anything efficiently, and it also never acknowledges its own mistakes.

 Here’s an idea, if there are town council members who think they know how to provide water at astablerate to residents of Apple Valley, they should resign and start their own, privately-held water company, and compete Apple Valley Ranchos off the face of the map.